Zuehlke/software-engineering-corner/drafts/resize-observer.md

 ### Bonus
 You can easily extend the utility function to track both width and height if needed, or debounce the updates for extremely rapid layout changes.
+Or you might extract it to a directive for enhanced reusability.

+### Demo in Stackblitz
+<iframe src="https://stackblitz.com/edit/angular-cg8dnyys-tetsidrt?file=src%2Fmain.ts" width="100%" height="400"></iframe>